How public records on your credit report impact your score

 It’s not illegal

-As mentioned, the Fair Credit Reporting Act is the federal law which regulates credit reporting.
+As mentioned, the Fair Credit Reporting Act is the federal law that regulates credit reporting.
 And the National Consumer Assistance Plan didn’t amend the FCRA, so there’s nothing illegal about including a tax lien or judgment on a credit report, just as long as the credit reporting agencies follow credit reporting time limits and guidelines.

 In fact, even the settlement between the credit bureaus and those 31 state attorneys general doesn’t explicitly require the removal of tax liens and judgments from credit reports.
 The settlement only requires the public records included on credit reports to meet the data requirements mentioned above.
 If the credit reporting agencies can find a way to efficiently satisfy new public records requirements, you might see tax liens and judgments reappear on credit reports some day.